jshinm/inductive-bias-experiment/README.md

 - [ ] translate codes in an object-oriented manner
 - [x] fix jagged spiral posterior
     - resolved by increasing the number of spiral center
+- [ ] add spiral overlapped image to the posterior notebook
 - [ ] implement training class
+    - wrote a subclass to interact with the base class

 3/16/21 <br>
 - [x] extract the estimated posterior along the line at 135 degree